 Biomass and wood recycling

 In the processing of trees, there is little or no waste.
-Residues are used either as feedstocks for other industries such as paper and panels, or are used as fuel to assist in the efficiency of the production process.
+Residues are used either as feedstocks for other industries, such as pul/paper, pellets and panels, or are used as fuel to assist in the efficiency of the production process.

 Thinnings from forest management can be utilised for paper and panels and are a valuable market for the economics of forestry.
 However, in the quest for energy that is not based on fossil fuels, there is much activity in utilising wood.
 Indeed, agricultural land can be used for fast-growing woody crops such as willow and miscanthus grass.
 In a free market, biomass should command the best price when used as feedstock for manufactured products, but if the price is distorted by subsidies for use purely as energy, the panels and paper industries may find that they are short of raw materials.
 The effects of this are far reaching and complex.